pumpncode/balatro-highest-priestess/manual.md

 - `debuffed`: Matches a Debuffed card.
 - `editioned`: Matches a card with an Edition.
 - `nondebuffed`: Matches a card that is not Debuffed.
+- `nonface`: Matches a card that is not a Face Card.
+Includes effect from Pareidolia.
+- `gold`: Matches a Gold Card.
+- `face`: Matches a Face Card.
+Includes effect from Pareidolia.
+- `midranked`: Used by Middle Card hand.
+When evaluating the scoring cards, takes the rank of the first 3 played cards and matches the card with median rank.
+Always matches on all other evaluation steps.
+For example, playing 6, 2, and 5 matches the rank 5.
+- `dark`: Matches a card that's either Spades or Clubs (Wild cards included).
+- `light`: Matches a card that's either Hearts or Diamonds (Wild cards included).
+- `special`: Matches a Special Card.
+All hands that require Special Cards must have a special effect like multiscoring (ex.
+X2 a of b), special mult, etc.
+- `lucky`: Matches a Lucky Card.
+- `bonus`: Matches a Bonus Card.
+- `mult`: Matches a Mult Card.
+- `nonspecial`: Matches anything but Special Cards.

 ### Pattern Options